catboost/catboost/catboost/docs/en/features/metrics_plotter.md

 # Metrics Plotter for Jupyter

-CatBoost library has a tool for plotting arbitrary learning curves.
-This tool triggers interactive widget in Jupyter Notebook / JupyterLab interface.
+The CatBoost library has a tool for plotting arbitrary learning curves.
+This tool triggers interactive widget in the Jupyter Notebook / JupyterLab interface.

 [Additional packages for data visualization support](../installation/python-installation-additional-data-visualization-packages.md) must be installed to plot charts in [Jupyter Notebook](http://jupyter.org/).

-## Features
+## Features {#features}

-- Clickable plots with learning curves
+- Clickable plots with learning curves.
-- Remaining learning time estimation based on total iteration count
+- Remaining learning time estimation based on a total iteration count.
-- Graceful learning stop by `KeyboardInterruption` without error message in the notebook
+- Graceful learning is stopped by `KeyboardInterruption` without error message in the notebook.
-- Tracking of iteration number with best metric value
+- Tracking of an iteration number with the best metric value.

-## Usage
+## Usage {#usage}

 ```python
 from catboost import MetricsPlotter